gaganchapa/OpenAI-Hackathon/README.md

 # OpenAI-Hackathon
-Streamlit and Gradio implementation for Dall-e and Whisper
+Streamlit and Gradio implementation for Dalle and Whisper